 Adding Google Tag Manager Code to WordPress Theme

 If you are comfortable with codes and editing your theme, you can insert the code in your Theme Header (header.php) file in WordPress.
-I will not show you how to do this in detail because if you are comfortable editing your code you already know how and where to make edits.
+I will not show you how to do this in detail because if you are comfortable editing your code you already know how and where to make such edits.

 - Use Child Theme of your Template if possible